andrea-varesio/vanity-PyGP/README.md

 # Vanity PyGP

 ## What is it
-This tool will securely generate a certification-only ed25519 PGP master key with ID matching your specified filter (ie: 0x1234567890FILTER), using a hardened configuration.
+This tool will securely generate a certification-only (pass `--signing-key` if you also want sign capability) ed25519 PGP master key with ID matching your specified filter (ie: 0x1234567890FILTER), using a hardened configuration.

 More specifically, a temporary directory `/tmp/gnupg_XXX_%Y%m%d_%H%M%S` will be used as ephemeral GNUPGHOME and securely erased when finished.
 An encrypted VeraCrypt container will be created (unless the `--no-container` argument is passed) and populated with ~passphrase,~ secret key, public key, and keyring (with revocation certificate).